buildkite/docs/pages/clusters/overview.md

 Any Buildkite administrator can enable clusters for an organization.
 Once you enable clusters, you can only disable them by contacting support.

+Enabling clusters also changes access to agent tokens.
+Rather than being available in the Buildkite dashboard, agent tokens are only visible upon creation, ensuring greater security for your applications.

 To enable clusters:

 1. Navigate to your [organization’s pipeline settings](https://buildkite.com/organizations/~/pipeline-settings).